 ReScript Books

-ReScript Books is a new imprint, dedicated to bringing back into print works of English literature that have been unavailable, or are ill served by current editions.
+ReScript Books is an imprint dedicated to bringing back into print from time to time works of literature that have been unavailable, or are ill served by current editions.

-Future ReScript Books titles will include works by Joseph Conrad and Ford Madox Ford, Henry James, J Sheridan LeFanu, Richard Jefferies and many others.
-Gothic and Romantic works will form an important strand, but we will generally be publishing poetry, fiction and drama from the Renaissance to the early 20th century.
+Future ReScript Books titles may include books by Henry James, J Sheridan LeFanu, Richard Jefferies and many others.
+Gothic and Romantic and early Modernist works will be featured.

 The books are well designed and edited trade paperbacks, many with useful introductions and notes.